marioli/mailinabox-sogo/README.md

 Installation
 ------------

-Start with a completely fresh (really, I mean it) Ubuntu 16.04 LTS 64-bit machine.
+Start with a completely fresh (really, I mean it) Debian 8 (Jessie) 64-bit machine.
 On the machine...

 Clone this repository: